-The typical gain degradation of a MCP is shown in Figure 16 as a function of extracted output charge in terms of coulombs per square centimeter.
+The typical gain degradation of a MCP is shown in Figure 14 as a function of extracted output charge in terms of coulombs per square centimeter.

-Figure 16: Typical gain degradation of MCPs as function of the extracted output charge.
+Figure 14: Typical gain degradation of MCPs as function of the extracted output charge.

 After an initial burn-in period, in which the detector gain changes as a result of electron induced chemical allocation together with degassing residual gas molecules from the inside of the channels, the MCP performance is very stable over a large amount of extracted output charge.
-The MCP gain is also a function of the detector operation voltage.
+The MCP gain is also a function of the detectors operation voltage.
 Therefore gain degradation can always be compensated by increasing the detector voltage.

-The delivery of a detector will happen with the MCPs operating within the burn-in period, although the detector always undergoes an initial burn-in procedure with highest count rates during the test phase.
-Gain degradation will be still significant in the first month of operation (or even longer, depending on applied count rates) and becomes obvious by a decline of the detector performance.
-Therefore it will become necessary evaluate the current operation voltage by measuring a so called MCP curve from time to time.
+Detector delivery will still happen with the MCPs operating within the burn-in period, although the detector has been operated for some longer time with highest count rates during the test phase, Therefore gain degradation will be still significant in the first year of operation (or even longer, depending on applied count rates) and becomes obvious by a decline of the detector performance.
+Therefore it will become necessary to increase the operation voltage from time to time.
+Voltage increase should always be made in small steps (typically 50 V).
 There is a recommended maximum operation voltage, to which the detector voltage can be increased to compensate gain degradation over time.
 This voltage is given in the specification sheet of each detector.

-A typical behavior of the detector voltage increase over time to compensate gain degradation is given schematically in Figure 17.
+A typical behavior of the detector voltage increase over time to compensate gain degradation is given schematically in Figure 15.

-Figure 17: Schematic plot of increasing the operation voltage to compensate gain degradation over time as function of the extracted charge (all values are only exemplary).
+Figure 15: Schematic plot of increasing the operation voltage to compensate gain degradation over time as function of the extracted charge (all values are only exemplary).

-It is not unusual that the operation voltage must be increased several times especially in the first month of operation.
+It is not unusual that the operation voltage must be increased several times especially in the first year of operation.